PERSISTLab/ekho/README.md

 ### Analog-Front End
 ![image](https://644db4de3505c40a0444-327723bce298e3ff5813fb42baeefbaa.ssl.cf1.rackcdn.com/uploads/project/top_image/FU0xl3ek/i.png)
+To do anything useful with Ekho, you need the custom designed Analog-front-end.
 The PCB for the analog front end can [be ordered from OSH Park](https://oshpark.com/shared_projects/FU0xl3ek).
 We are hosting it on OSH Park so anyone can easily, and cheaply get the PCB printed.

 Once the PCB is in hand, you can either: